 The best time to check the cold tire inflation pressure is first thing in the morning before departure and when sunrays are not affecting the tire's ambient temperature.
 Additionally, tires should not have been driven more than one mile or wait at least 2 to 3 hours after parking.
 Tire temperatures in direct sunlight may increase as much as 40 degrees in as little as 30 minutes, which will give you a higher than ambient pressure reading.
 Do not correct tire inflation pressure when the tire temperature is above the ambient surroundings.
 If a warm tire is below the normal cold pressure setting, that could be an indicator that some component may be failing.

 However, we do strongly recommend weighing individual trailer tire positions for the trailer, as well as the tow vehicle or motorcoach, to ensure none of the axles or tire positions are overloaded.
 Reports have shown that trailers do not have equal weight across all tire positions.
 Some RV load configurations may reveal as much as 20% difference between the front and rear axle.
 This especially true for Toy Haulers.
 It is possible that mismanaged trailer load distribution will cause one end of an axle or a tire to be overloaded and could very well exceed 100 pounds on one tire.
 It has been stated, but never confirmed by any RV Weigh-master, that there are many RVs traveling on the road with at least one tire or axle side overloaded.
-The only way to ensure tires and or axles are not overloaded is to weigh each tire position on your trailer.
+The only way to ensure tires and or axles are not overloaded is to weigh each tire position on your vehicles.
 Unfortunately, attempting to obtain accurate individual tire position weight is practically impossible at all truck scales.
 View our list of recommend RV Weigh-masters here.

 The pressure associated with a maximum load of 85 PSI or less should be inflated no less than the PSI indicated as follows: